SeekDaSky/Sok/README.md

 ### Java

 ​	Java is the primary target of Sok so its behaviour is the default one.
-The only thing that the JVM target have in addition compared to the other is the `allocDirectMultiplatformBuffer` method which allocate a direct ByteBuffer instead of a heap ByteBuffer.
+The only thing that the JVM target have in addition compared to the other is the `allocDirectMultiplatformBuffer` function which allocate a direct ByteBuffer instead of a heap ByteBuffer.
 For more information about the difference between the two, [read this thread](https://stackoverflow.com/questions/5670862/bytebuffer-allocate-vs-bytebuffer-allocatedirect).

 ### Native

 ​	Because the `kotlinx.coroutines` library does not support multithreading on native platform yet, Sok is single threaded.
-Because of this you MUST have a running event loop in your kotlin program when using Sok, to acheive this, the simplest way is making `runBlocking` the first statement in your `main` function.
-In addition to this you might want to bind the Sok Selector class scope to this event loop, this is optional but recomended if you don't want to prevent `runBlocking` from exiting unexpectedly.
+Because of this you MUST have a running event loop in your kotlin program, to acheive this the simplest way is making `runBlocking` the first statement of your `main` function.
+In addition to this you might want to bind the Sok Selector class scope to this event loop, this is optional but recomended if you don't want to prevent `runBlocking` from exiting thus closing the event loop.
 You can read more on Structured concurrency [here](https://medium.com/@elizarov/structured-concurrency-722d765aa952), and `kotlinx.coroutines` plans for multithreading [here](https://github.com/Kotlin/kotlinx.coroutines/issues/462)

 ​	Example: